 Our Bariatric wheelchair is notably heavier, being made of sturdy steel instead of lightweight aluminium, and is also larger.
 It will therefore not fit into the boots of some smaller cars.

-All our manual wheelchairs are "crash-tested", meaning they are suitable for occupied transportation in a suitably adapted vehicle.
+All our manual wheelchairs except for the Bariatric wheelchair are "crash-tested", meaning they are suitable for occupied transportation in a suitably adapted vehicle.

 Where can the equipment be stored?

 If storage space is an issue, look for a wheelchair that folds down to take up as little space as possible when not in use.

 Do you require either or both your legs to be elevated?